TEDxCornell/temp-site/design-plan/team-contract.md

    <!-- Source: project requirement -->

    - Everyone must contribute to user research, design, and planning.
-   - Everyone must code HTML, CSS, and JavaScript.
+   - Everyone must code HTML and CSS.
    - Everyone must participate in user testing.
    - Everyone must have an opportunity to interact with the client (most likely in meetings).